Nonideal Reaction-Diffusion Systems: Multiple Routes to Instability

 where we have used that $\mathbb A$ is diagonal.
 Moreover, the center of each Gershgorin circle is located on the real axis (since $\mathbb B$ has only real elements) at the point $v_x$ given by

 where we used~\cref{eq:matC-diagonal}.
 As one can see from \cref{eq:Gershgorin-radius,eq:Gershgorin-center}, for $q>0$ all Gershgorin circles are entirely located in the left complex half-plane.
 Thus, all eigenvalues of the matrix $\mathbb{B}$ have a negative real part, so that $ \det \mathbb{B}(q) \neq 0$.
-Combining this result with the condition in~\cref{eq:instability_condition}, it follows that the only way for the RD systems with reactions in~\cref{eq:cond} to entail any instability is $\det {\mathbb M}(q)=0$, namely via a Cahn-Hilliard instability.
+Combining this result with the condition in~\cref{eq:instability_condition}, it follows that the only way for the RD systems with reactions in~\cref{eq:cond} to entail any instability is $\det {\mathbb M}(q)=0$, namely via a E-type instability.

 Reactions described by~\cref{eq:cond} include pseudo-unimolecular ($\forall \rho$: $\nu^y_{\pm\rho} \geq 0$ and $m_\rho=1$) and non-unimolecular reactions (for at least one $\rho$: $m_\rho>1$).
 It is well known that ideal RD systems made of pseudo-unimolecular reactions cannot exhibit Turing patterns, as their dynamics is linear.
-In non-ideal mixtures, energetic contributions to the free energy make the dynamics non-linear even for pseudo-unimolecular reactions.
-Indeed, the reaction fluxes in \cref{eq:react-fluxes} and the matrix $\mathbb{B}$ in~\cref{eq:matB} explicitly depends on $\partial f(\boldsymbol{c}^*)/\partial c_x$ through the chemical potential $\mu_x$ [\cref{eq:cp_model}], which could a priori trigger Turing instabilities.
-Yet, our result shows that nonlinearities stemming from molecular interactions can only create Cahn-Hilliard instabilities for pseudo-unimolecular reactions.
+In nonideal mixtures, energetic contributions to the free energy make the dynamics non-linear even for pseudo-unimolecular reactions.
+Indeed, the reaction fluxes in \cref{eq:react-fluxes} and the matrix $\mathbb{B}$ in~\cref{eq:matB} explicitly depends on $\partial f(\boldsymbol{c}^*)/\partial c_x$ through the chemical potential $\mu_x$ [\cref{eq:cp_model}], which could a priori trigger R-type instabilities.
+Yet, our result shows that nonlinearities stemming from molecular interactions can only create E-type instabilities for pseudo-unimolecular reactions.
 Importantly, this result extends to a special class of CRNs that also includes non-unimolecular reactions.
-We emphasize that, although such chemical reactions cannot generate Turing instabilities, their topology and rates strongly influence the location of the Cahn-Hilliard instability, as they determine the homogeneous fixed points [\cref{eq:fixed_point}].
+We emphasize that, although such chemical reactions cannot generate R-type instabilities, their topology and rates strongly influence the location of the E-type instability, as they determine the homogeneous fixed points [\cref{eq:fixed_point}].

-\textit{Illustrative examples.}---We start illustrating our results by considering the unimolecular CRN in the inset of \cref{fig:eigenvalues_model-D-broken}.
+\textit{Illustrative examples.}---We first consider the pseudo-unimolecular CRN in the inset of \cref{fig:eigenvalues_model-D-broken}.
 In \cref{sec:appendix-example}, we derive its matrix $\mathbb{C}$ and show that it satisfies \cref{eq:matC-non-diagonal,eq:matC-diagonal}.
-Thus, this CRN belongs to the special class which admits only Cahn-Hilliard instabilities.
+Thus, this CRN belongs to the special class which admits only E-type instabilities.
 For the chemical potentials, we use the following expressions: